-- A significant points advantage above all other applicants for licenses.
+- A significant points advantage compared to other applicants for licenses.

 Cannabis Business Development Fund

-- The bill establishes a $30 million Cannabis Business Development Fund, paid for by licensed cannabis businesses that operate during the transition period before new businesses start to operate.
-The fund will be used for the following:
+- The bill establishes a Cannabis Business Development Fund, paid for by licensed cannabis businesses that operate during the transition period before new businesses start to operate.
+The fund — which will start at $12 million by July 2019, and is anticipated to grow to $30 million — will be used for the following

 - Pay for outreach to attract qualified business license applicants